What we do

 The scheme extends from Hammersmith in the west to Poplar in the east and from Brixton in the south to Camden Town in north London.
 It includes more than 12,000 bikes at around 750 docking stations.

 Docking stations are typically about 300-500 metres apart, placed off main roads, near tourist attractions, in parks, and at Tube and rail stations.

 The scheme, originally sponsored by Barclays, started in central London in 2010.

 Most of the current and planned Cycle Superhighways and Quietways routes are being put together in a single network called 'Cycleways'.

 Cycle Superhighways offer more direct ways into and across London.
 Many of them have segregated sections which separate cyclists from motor traffic, as well as widened footways, new pedestrian crossings and innovative safety improvements at junctions.

 We work with the London boroughs to shape the character of London's streets, with the aim of making London the world's most walkable city.

-Dubai-based airline Emirates will be replaced as sponsor of the London Cable Car by tech company IFS in 2022.
+In 2022, tech company IFS replaced Dubai-based airline Emirates as the sponsor of the London Cable Car.

 Taxis and private hire